Reimbursement HollandZorg healthcare insurance 2021

 You will not be subject to a statutory personal contribution for genetic advice.

 A centre for genetic advice may provide you with genetic advice.
+You can find caretakers with our online search tool.
+You can easily find a (contracted) specialist in your residence area.

 For more information, contact customer services on +31(0)570 687 123.
 Our expert employees will be pleased to help you.